 |Length of Surgery||1-2 Hours, Varies|

 |Anesthesia||Usually local, sometimes general|

 |Duration of Results||Long lasting.
 Weight loss/gain, pregnancy, and age may reduce surgical results over time|

 Blepharoplasty involves the removal of excess skin, fat, and muscle around the eye and can be performed on the upper lid, the lower lid, or both.
 This procedure instantly lifts the eyes, reduces under-eye bags, and improves peripheral vision.
 When performed on the upper eyelid, blepharoplasty is performed via an incision along the eyelid crease.
 Excess skin, fat, and muscle will be removed from this area, and the incision will be closed.
 In lower lid blepharoplasty, an incision will be made just below the eyelash line, or on the inside of the lower eyelid.
-Following blepharoplasty, bruising and swelling may occur but should resolve within 2 weeks.
+Following blepharoplasty Oakland patients may experience bruising and swelling but these should resolve within 2 weeks.
 Results can, in some cases, be lifelong.
 Other individuals may re-experience sagging in future years.